Introduction:

 However, it can be said that depression, anxiety or fear (which will be classified as a negative attitude) can soon be revealed.
 Also, only individuals have shown rates to minimize disclosure.

-In therapy:
+In Therapy:

 Virtually all thought schools agree that self-expression is an important factor in the treatment process.
-Typically, an automatic teacher self-evaluation helps increase the client’s expansion, which should lead to an understanding for further increasing the problem.
-It is useful to accept the attitude of struggle as a source of basic healing since the interaction between the designer, and the nurse is based on the creation of both sides.
-In some ways, this is similar to illustrating the correct behavior of the community.
+Typically, an automatic teacher self-evaluation helps increase the client’s expansion, which should lead to an understanding of further increasing the problem.
+It is useful to accept the attitude of struggle as a source of basic healing since the interaction between the designer and the nurse is based on the creation of both sides.
+In some ways, this is similar to illustrating the correct behaviour of the community.
 Creating a common interest among nurses and clients helps maintain the level of truth.
 The development of such interests is especially useful for the relationship between therapists and children, especially young people, who must understand that this field is not a right to full use of treatment.

 In the study of disclosure of treatment, two types were shown: quickly and not immediately.
-Rapid disclosure reflects positive ideas about the treatment process when both parties interact and share feelings of participation and information about the field of a technical specialist.
+Rapid disclosure reflects positive ideas about the treatment process when both parties interact and share feelings of participation and information about the field of technical specialist.
 Many see the benefits of such disclosure.
-However, the disclosed disclosure is more contact with the doctor than its technical background and includes personal understanding.
-Today this species is very contrary to psychologists; many believe that this can be more dangerous than long-term benefits, but there are significant consequences that are opposed to the claim.
+However, the disclosed disclosure is more contact with the doctor than their technical background and includes personal understanding.
+Today, this species is very contrary to psychologists; many believe that this can be more dangerous than long-term benefits, but there are significant consequences that are opposed to the claim.

 Also, there are two methods that they use for disclosure: directly or indirectly.
 The direct disclosure provides information about personal feelings, domains, and job problems.
 Negative disclosure refers to those who are explicitly given, for example, to clinics and healing walls or to wear a wedding belt.